bgallag6/specFit/README.md

 To verify the proper functioning of the library, demo FITS and jpg images which can be processed are included in the repository under the directory `test/Images/20120606/1600`.
 The script used to convert the FITS images to jpg, `fits2jpg.py`, can be found in the same location.

+To process the jpg images, the main program is run using the command:

+    $ bash mainJPG.sh

+This replaces the `preProcessFITS1/2.py` scripts with the `readJPG1/2` scripts.

 ## License
 UNLICENSED